Elizabeth Cohen

 “The House that Sylvia Built,” Adirondack Life, 2015.
 Forthcoming article about writer Kate Moses’ house in Essex, NY

 “Choosing Happiness.”
-SELF Magazine, An article about the obsession of Americans with optimism and feeling good, forthcoming August, forthcoming fall 2009.
+SELF Magazine, An article about the obsession of Americans with optimism and feeling good, August, 2009.

 “The Fifth Commandment.”
 Bread and Fire: Jewish Women Find God in the Everyday, Urim Press, 2008.